andrewblockernst/andrewblockernst/README.md

 # 💫 About me:
-🍕 I am currently working as a designer at @lagepizzas.<br>💻 I would like to collaborate on projects with front-end.<br>🌱 I am learning Python & React.<br>⚡ I adapt easily to work groups.<br>💻 Software Engineering 2/5.
+🍕 I am currently working as a designer at @lagepizzas.<br>🖌 I would like to collaborate on projects with front-end.<br>🌱 I am learning Python & React.<br>⚡ I adapt easily to work groups.<br>💻 Software Engineering 2/5.

 ## 🌐 Socials: